Sugru is the new self-setting rubber for fixing, modifying and making stuff.

 The main job finished!
 What to do with the half-pack of sugru that was left over???
 Hmmmm...

-Finished job looked great, as my floor was already stained a cobalt blue.
-It's colorful, it's neat, and best of all there will be no more tripping or slivers from the wooden edges.
-Rather pleased with myself. ;-)
+The finished job looked great, as my floor was already stained a cobalt blue.
+It's colourful, it's neat, and best of all there will be no more tripping or slivers from the wooden edges.
+Rather pleased with myself ;-)

 - 1 Uploads